andis-sprinkis/unicode-menu/README.md

 # Unicode menu

-A Unicode character selector shell script.
+A Unicode character selector interface.

 Use a menu program to output a Unicode character's value, property or an escape sequence.